 AMIA aims to lead the way in transforming health care through trusted science, education, and the practice of informatics.
 AMIA connects a broad community of professionals and students interested in informatics.
 AMIA is the bridge for knowledge and collaboration across a continuum, from basic and applied research to the consumer and public health arenas.

 Frequently Asked Questions

-- Physicians, nurses, dentists, pharmacists, and other clinicians
+- Clinical and health informatics professionals -- physicians, nurses, dentists, pharmacists, and other clinicians

 - Biomedical and health science librarians

 - Advanced students pursuing a career in informatics